Culture & Culture Shock

-See our question and answer session with the American College of Thessaloniki to learn more about Greek culture.
+See our question and answer session with the Foundation for International Education staff to learn more about Irish culture.

-- Comparisons - Unwarranted criticism of the culture and people
+- Comparisons and unwarranted criticism of the new culture and people

 - Constant complaints about the climate